How to wire LEDs in parallel

 Parallel LEDs should have or need their own protective resistor learning electronics shorts 102

-Even if the LEDs have the same forward voltage, one LED may conduct slightly better than another parallel LED.
+Even if the LEDs have the same forward voltage, sooner or later, one LED may conduct slightly better than another parallel LED.
 Therefore one LED can easily get more current than the other.

 If the parallel LEDs have different forward voltages, then the LED with the lowest forward voltage will definitely get all of the current.